nathants/libaws/readme.md

 ##### setup

-define some environement variables in your bashrc for common default values
+define some environment variables in your bashrc for common default values

 ```
 export AWS_EMR_SCRIPT_BUCKET=$NAME